YuriRozhko/Training-code/Notes.md

     * Think of the search bar in your file explorer that finds certain filenames
 * Nano - Allows us to edit files
     * Think of notepad
+* Read - Will ask the user for some input and store it inside of a variable